zilliah/kerryr/content/contact.md

 Interested in working with me?
 Want to commission something?
 Just want to say hi?

+Connect with me on:
+* instagram
+* github
+* email
+* linkedin

-You can find me on \[social media places, email\] or use this contact form:
+Or use this contact form:

+[add contact form here]